-Switzerland has participated in each session of the Open-ended intergovernmental working group and supports a dialogue on the elaboration of a legally binding instrument.
-It is important that such a dialogue focuses on precise themes capable of obtaining a large international approval.
+Switzerland has actively participated in each session of the Open-ended intergovernmental working group.
+Switzerland will continue to participate in the discussion to be held under the new mandate of the working group.
 A binding instrument would create new obligations for States and would go further than the Montreux Document which, above all, rephrases the States' existing international obligations related to PMSCs.
 Switzerland considers that the Montreux Document and a possible convention, although different, are complementary initiatives which share a common objective: promoting compliance with international law.
 During the Montreux +5 Conference which took place in 2013, it was emphasized that the multinational nature of private military and security companies constitutes a major challenge for national legislations.
 In this sense, additional discussions on the way to deal with certain issues such as jurisdiction and mutual legal assistance, including by way of an international binding treaty, are welcome.